Pinpin797/R_basis_2025/README.md

 - list

 ## session 2
-In this session we extract the list of differentillay expressed genes from a DESeq2 .csv output.
+In this session we extract the list of differentially expressed genes from a DESeq2 .csv output.
 We then extract only the up-regulated and down-regulated genes.